Graph Homomorphisms via Vector Colorings: Introduction

 Many well-known graph parameters can be defined through graph homomorphisms.
-One example is the \emph{chromatic number} of a graph $G$.
-Denoted by $\chi(G)$, the chromatic number is the fewest number of colors required to color the vertices of $G$ such that no two adjacent vertices receive the same color.
+One example is the \emph{chromatic number} of a graph $G$, denoted by $\chi(G)$, which is defined as is the least number of colors required to color the vertices of $G$ such that no two adjacent vertices receive the same color.
 Equivalently, $\chi(G)$ is the minimum integer $m$ so that $G\rightarrow K_m$, where $K_m$ is the complete graph on $m$ vertices.
-Other examples include clique number, fractional chromatic number, circular chromatic number, and odd girth.
-(We direct the interested reader to~\cite{HahnTardif, HN04} for an extensive survey of graph homomorphisms.)
-Accordingly, many important graph-theoretic questions can be phrased in the form: is there a homomorphism from $G$ to $H$?
-This problem is our focus.
+Other examples include the clique number, the fractional chromatic number, and the circular chromatic number.
+The interested reader is referred to~\cite{HahnTardif, HN04} for an extensive survey of graph homomorphisms.

-Given an arbitrary graph $G$, and a non-bipartite graph $H$, deciding whether there is a homomorphism from $G$ to $H$ is NP-hard~\cite{HN}.
-This implies that any general result characterizing the existence of homomorphisms will be necessarily small in scope.